 - Associated forwarding

-You can enable associated forwarding for a network instance connection and a route table of a transit router.
+You can create an associated forwarding correlation between a network instance connection and a route table of a transit router.
 After you enable associated forwarding, the transit router forwards traffic based on the route table that is associated with the network instance.

 - Route learning

-You can enable route learning for a network instance connection and a route table of a transit router.
-After you enable route learning, the route table can automatically learn routes from the network instance.
+You can enable route learning between a network instance connection and a route table of a transit router.
+After you create a route learning correlation, the route table can automatically learn routes from the network instance.